 The DW Collector’s Series Purpleheart is one of the highest-quality drum sets you can get.
 You won’t find many kits that sound better than this one, making it the premium pick on this list.

 The Purpleheart wood is fairly unique, and you won’t find it being used in drums by many other drum companies.
-It gives these drums an excellent balance of attack, sustains, and sensitivity.
+It gives these drums an excellent balance of attack, sustain, and sensitivity.

 Apart from the sound, another reason this kit works great in a studio is the size of the drums.
 It’s a 7-piece kit, so you have plenty of configuration options to choose from.
 You could set the whole kit up or mix and match the drums to get another comfortable setup.